A Brief History of the Marque

 Sources: JLB Creations, icenicam.org.uk, mo-ped.se, et al

-Note: Presto Ballon was built by a German firm in Frankfurt in the early 1930s.
+Note: The Presto Ballon and Presto Saxonette were built by a German firm in Frankfurt in the 1930s.
+See Presto Werke.